heiskr/u/README.md

 ### 3.3 Standard Library

-TODO Note where something would be a browser specific library or a server/local specific library.
+- TODO Note where something would be a browser specific library or a server/local specific library.
-Functions in modules in the standard library should not be nested past one level.
+- Functions in modules in the standard library should not be nested past one level. (e.g. math.abs  instead of math.number.abs )
-(e.g. math.abs  instead of math.number.abs )
+- Function names should always be verbs or start with verbs.

-Function names should always be verbs or start with verbs.
+- Function name should be comprehensive (e.g. loadJson v load).

 #### TODO Logging